shivasai09/calculator/README.md

 # calculator
-built in reactJs . just experimenting with reactjs and redux
+built in reactJs . just experimenting with reactjs and redux my 2nd application in react. and also having customized webpack configuraiton